Pacioretty lifts Golden Knights past Ducks in OT

 Gibson had a couple of highlight saves of his own in the first half of the second period, stopping Chandler Stephenson and Reilly Smith on short-handed chances during the same power play, before Comtois gave him a 1-0 lead.

 Gibson came up big early in the third, when Vegas established a quick 3-on-2 rush.
-Mark Stone was able to squeak the puck through the slot for Max Pacioretty, who was skating in on the right but was stoned by Gibson.
+Stone was able to squeak the puck through the slot for Pacioretty, who was skating in on the right but was stoned by Gibson.

+“That’s what he’s capable of doing; when he’s on, you better settle in for a 1-0 or 2-1 games, and that’s what it was,” Vegas coach Peter DeBoer said.
+“As good as Gibson was, Flower was great late when they were up 1-0.
+We tried to open it up, push a little bit.
+He made a couple of great saves to give us a chance.”

-Fleury caming up with multiple big saves in the third to keep Anaheim’s lead at one, hoping for goal support at some point.
+Indeed, as Fleury came up with multiple big saves in the third to keep Anaheim’s lead at one, hoping for goal support at some point.

-That would come with Fleury on the bench, and Vegas using the extra attacker.
+That came with Fleury on the bench, and Vegas using the extra attacker.
 Stone found Jonathan Marchessault down low on a bang-bang play that ended up on the end of Karlsson’s stick for the one-timer that tied the score.

+“I just tried to do my part and try to keep the guys in the game,” Fleury said.
+“The whole game we were close with a lot of chances.”

 UP NEXT